Embedded System Design: Challenges of Hardware and Software Development

 - development cost.

 Powerful hardware can hold resource-demanding operating systems.
 For instance, writing software for Ubuntu won’t take much time but will require powerful and expensive hardware as Ubuntu has many services, drivers, and packages.
 Weaker hardware makes developers spend more time optimizing and customizing the code, so embedded software programming grows more expensive.
+When designing for performance, it is crucial to minimize latency to meet strict timing requirements and ensure optimal system responsiveness.

 Our team prefers free operating systems because creating software for them is easier and cheaper.
 But we can also create programs for proprietary OSs if the customer insists.